camikazegreen/interview/README.md

 There are two views: a block with a list of 6 events and a full calendar view (responsive and not table-based).

+*Note about full calendar view:* By default, the full calendar view is paginating by month.
+If you do not have **at least** the 7.x-2.9-alpha version of the date module, the calendar will show the wrong date format at the top of the page (see https://www.drupal.org/node/2294973 for full details).

 ### Structure ###

 Included fields: